thomasmacpherson/piface/README.md

     $ sudo python setup.py install

-Now whenever you enter a python shell you can access the piface's input/output module or the emulator by importing them as such:
+Now whenever you enter a python shell you can access the piface's input/output module or the emulator by importing them like so:

     $ python
     >>> import piface.pfio